nate-adkins/nate-adkins.github.io/_pages/about.md

 ---

-I am a robotics engineer, a software developer, and an amateur hiker.

 {% include gallery id="about"%}

 I recently graduated from West Virginia University (WVU) with a degree in Computer Engineering, a minor in Computer Science, and a minor in Economics.
 During my time at WVU, I served as the Programming and Algorithms Team Lead for the [University Rover Challenge Team](/projects/urc/) where I led software development and robot autonomy efforts for three consecutive years.
 In this role, I developed resilient robot autonomy systems, and contributed to multiple top placements in international, collegiate-level robotics competitions.